SEB-9-BH/react-state-management/the-use-state-hook/README.md

     font-family: 'Arial', sans-serif;
 }
 ```

-tktk add app.css to app.jsx
+> Remember to add the import statement for the CSS file at the top of your component file if its not already included.

-Now we are ready to bring these elements together and conditionally apply our CSS classes depending on our state:
+Now we are ready to bring these elements together and conditionally apply our CSS classes depending on our state.

 ```jsx
 // src/App.js